letiziagranata/letiziagranata/README.md

 ###

-<p align="left">My name is Letizia Granata and I'm a passionate iOS developer based in Naples, Italy.</p>
+<p align="left">My name is Letizia Granata and I'm a passionate Mobile developer based in Naples, Italy.</p>

 ###